-‘Rewilding’ has become a bit of a buzz word (no pun intended!), with the issue lately receiving increasing exposure from the mainstream media.
-A wide-ranging and far-reaching subject, the basic premise is that we can all do our bit for wildlife by allowing our gardens and other outside spaces to become wilder and less ‘controlled’, allowing nature in to create valuable oases of hope for insects and other wildlife, whose natural habitats are under increasing and seemingly unrelenting pressure.
+‘Rewilding’ has become a bit of a buzz word, with the issue lately receiving increasing exposure from the mainstream media.
+A wide-ranging subject, the basic premise is that we can all do our bit for wildlife by allowing our gardens and other outside spaces to become wilder and less ‘controlled’, providing valuable oases of hope for insects and other wildlife, whose natural habitats are under increasing and seemingly unrelenting pressure.

 This more relaxed approach to gardening is one I have long practiced, latterly in my small patch in Cilcain, North East Wales.
 Besides planting hawthorn and rosa rugosa hedging in recent years as well as a few small trees, we sow native wildflower seeds annually to encourage pollinators and other insects into the garden, and allow weeds like nettles, cleavers and buttercups to grow, although admittedly these are largely confined to the back of the borders.
 We have provided log piles, dug and planted a tiny pond (in reality little more than a deep hole) and allow autumn’s leaves to lie where they fall.
 A flourishing ivy across the front of our house provides habitat, shelter and food for scores of birds, and we never use any sprays or chemicals whatsoever.